ibm-cloud-docs/vpc/pps-publish.md

 After publishing, the Private Path service name is visible to customers connecting to the Private Path service.

-## Unpublishing a Private Path service in the UI
+## Unpublishing a Private Path service in the console
 {: #pps-ui-deactivating-private-path-service}
 {: ui}